lin-xii/apollo-server-demo/README.md

 # apollo-server-demo

-A demo is developed by Apollo Server v3 for practice
+A demo is developed with Apollo Server v3 for practice